 It’s tough not to trust a wine made by a sommelier, like this dry, bracing, and lasting offering from the Finger Lakes appellation of New York.

-A Spanish white, Albariño is deserving of your attention, especially this take from its home.
+A Spanish white, Albariño is deserving of your attention, especially this take from its home country.
 Bright and playful and full of energy, it’s a downright enlivening wine.

 Sure, there are great French and American Sauv Blancs.
 But New Zealand may be the new master of the varietal, especially where bargain wines like this one are concerned.